National Party of Australia: History

-Fadden's successor, Trade Minister John McEwen, took the then unusual step of declining to serve as Treasurer, believing he could better ensure that the interests of Australian primary producers were safeguarded.
+Fadden's successor, Trade Minister John McEwen, took the then unusual step of declining to serve as treasurer, believing he could better ensure that the interests of Australian primary producers were safeguarded.
 Accordingly, McEwen personally supervised the signing of the first post-war trade treaty with Japan, new trade agreements with New Zealand and Britain, and Australia's first trade agreement with the USSR (1965).
 In addition to this, he insisted on developing an all-encompassing system of tariff protection that would encourage the development of those secondary industries that would "value add" Australia's primary produce.
 His success in this endeavour is sometimes dubbed "McEwenism".
-This was the period of the Country Party's greatest power, as was demonstrated in 1962 when McEwen was able to insist that Menzies sack a Liberal Minister who claimed that Britain's entry into the European Economic Community was unlikely to severely impact the Australian economy as a whole.
+This was the period of the Country Party's greatest power, as was demonstrated in 1962 when McEwen was able to insist that Menzies sack a Liberal minister who claimed that Britain's entry into the European Economic Community was unlikely to severely impact the Australian economy as a whole.

 Menzies retired in 1966 and was succeeded by Harold Holt.
 McEwen thus became the longest-tenured member of the government, with the informal right to veto government policy.
 The most significant instance in which McEwen exercised this right came when Holt disappeared in December 1967.
-John Gorton became the new Liberal Prime Minister in January 1968.
-McEwen was sworn in as interim Prime Minister pending the election of the new Liberal leader.
+John Gorton became the new Liberal prime minister in January 1968.
+McEwen was sworn in as interim prime minister pending the election of the new Liberal leader.
 Logically, the Liberals' deputy leader, William McMahon, should have succeeded Holt.
-However, McMahon was a staunch free-trader, and there were also rumors that he was homosexual.
+However, McMahon was a staunch free-trader, and there were also rumours that he was homosexual.
 As a result, McEwen told the Liberals that he and his party would not serve under McMahon.
 McMahon stood down in favour of John Gorton.
-It was only after McEwen announced his retirement that MacMahon was able to successfully challenge Gorton for the Liberal leadership.
+It was only after McEwen announced his retirement that McMahon was able to successfully challenge Gorton for the Liberal leadership.
 McEwen's reputation for political toughness led to him being nicknamed "Black Jack" by his allies and enemies alike.

 At the state level, from 1957 to 1989, the Country Party under Frank Nicklin and Joh Bjelke-Petersen dominated governments in Queensland—for the last six of those years ruling in its own right, without the Liberals.
 This was due to the bjelkemander, a malapportionment in electorates which gave rural voters twice the voting power compared to voters within the city.
 It also took part in governments in New South Wales, Victoria, and Western Australia.

-However, successive electoral redistributions after 1964 indicated that the Country Party was losing ground electorally to the Liberals as the rural population declined, and the nature of some parliamentary seats on the urban/rural fringe changed.
+However, successive electoral redistributions after 1964 indicated that the Country Party was losing ground electorally to the Liberals as the rural population declined, and the nature of some parliamentary seats on the urban and rural fringe changed.
 A proposed merger with the Democratic Labor Party (DLP) under the banner of "National Alliance" was rejected when it failed to find favour with voters at the 1974 state election.